 Depending on parents’ preferences, students can meet with a tutor in a variety of mediums:

-- Online via Skype or FaceTime with the aid of a digital whiteboard
+- Online via apps like Skype, FaceTime, or Zoom with the aid of a digital whiteboard

 - In-Office or In-Home once shelter-in-place orders are lifted